 Jerry knows he isn’t unhappy.
-He knows that, despite the concern shown by Jamie, Jamie his twenty-something year old who moved to London a few years ago and who visits at least twice a year.
+He knows that, despite the concern shown by Jamie, Jamie his twenty-something year old son who moved away to London a few years ago and who visits at least twice a year.
 He isn’t unhappy despite his doctor suggesting he may have depression and asking him if wanted any medication to cheer him up.

 There’s a potato baking in the oven and some ragu waiting to be warmed up.
 And over there on the counter, a recently opened bottle of good red still half full.
 One clean glass awaits.
 Radio 4 is playing; a consumer programme soon to be followed by the news.
 Clean underwear is drying on the radiator.
 Everything is tickety-boo.
 Nothing is sad.